ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 On this side you can find some useful manuals and protocols for our equipment that is available at the department, as well as packing and checklists to keep you save in the field.

 In a first step you need to choose your aircraft system and sensor.
-Afterwards you define your project location (AOI), plan your mission, take care of the equipment, go to the field and load the data through this app into your pre-created folders and run a first analysis.
+Afterwards you define your project location (AOI), plan your mission, take care of the equipment, go to the field and load the data through this app into your (automatically) pre-created folders and run a first analysis.

 Some additional notes before we go into planning: